Caroline O'Keeffe (Dip, MBACP)

 Hello there.
 Are you struggling with feelings that are overwhelming?
 Or struggling to feel anything at all?
 I can offer you a caring and supportive space to work this through.
 I'm an experienced Integrative Counsellor so can draw on a range of counselling approaches and strategies to meet your unique, individual needs.
 However, my main concern will always be to build a positive and equal therapeutic relationship between us where you can feel accepted and respected, heard and understood.
 Whatever brings you to counselling, I hope that together we can make sense of your experiences and enable you to move forwards in a purposeful and positive way.
 I will always be interested to hear your ideas about what feels right and what may be most helpful during the counselling process.
 I will not tell you what to do nor give you ‘all the answers’, but I will offer a facilitative space where you can find these for yourself.

 I will endeavour to help you feel comfortable and engaged throughout the counselling process and am committed to providing you with the best possible service.
-This includes upholding the professional standards of the British Association for Counselling and Psychotherapy and adhering to its Ethical Framework of Good Practice.
+I am a Registered Member of the British Association for Counselling (Registration no. 373270).
+Thus I uphold the professional standards of the BACP and adhere to its Ethical Framework of Good Practice.
 Having been on the receiving end of therapeutic support myself, I understand both the challenges and great rewards of the experience.

 I have worked as a Counsellor at Sheffield Mind and also the University of Sheffield Counselling Service supporting clients across a wide range of issues including: depression, anxiety, panic attacks, bereavement, relationship break-up, sexual identity, work stress, bullying, anger, domestic abuse, parenting issues, childhood neglect and abuse, the impact of chronic trauma, self-harm, suicidal ideation, eating disorders, Obsessive Compulsive Disorder, sexual assault, psychosis, personality disorders.
 In addition to my private counselling practice, I work as a Specialist Mental Health Mentor.
 This involves offering caring and empathic support to students who are experiencing a range of mental health difficulties as well as students who have diagnoses of A.D.H.D and Aspergers.